-Finally, prototyping also throws up the unexpected like the errors that no one foresaw beyond the component itself.
-Issues like how the component will fit or will the proposed assembly process work can all examined with a working prototype.
+Finally, prototyping also throws up the unexpected – such as the errors that no one foresaw beyond the component itself.
+Issues like how the component will fit, or will the proposed assembly process work, can all be examined with a working prototype.

-Prototyping gives the business that confidence to make an informed decision about whether or not that item or product is up to the task or if it needs to go back for redesign.
+Prototyping also gives businesses confidence to make an informed decision about whether or not that item or product is up to the task, or if it needs to go back for redesign.

 The important thing to recognise is that we’re only human.
 Mistakes get made.
 Some are minor some are major but when a component can only have a few microns tolerance, a mistake could render it useless.